 I was highly dependent on over-the-counter sleep aids as a teenager.
 As I got older, I opted for a more natural approach and started taking melatonin, but I soon became dependent on that as well.

 I recently discovered the root cause of my sleep issues has to do with my adrenals and my thyroid, but that’s another post for another day.

 Drinking tea specifically labeled for sleep an hour or so before bed has improved my sleep quality tremendously – along with some other methods which you can read about here.

 Sleep is absolutely vital to our quality of life.
 Giving our bodies the rest they need is so important.

-The sleep teas I’m about to share with you also work great to relieve stress.
+The sleep teas I’m about to share with you also work great to relieve stress and reduce anxiety.
 The ingredients in these teas promote calmness and relaxation.

 Sipping on one of these teas after a long day is a great way to unwind and a great addition to your nighttime routine.

-I’ve tried many different kinds of sleep teas and the five listed below are my favorites.
-They are my favorites not based on taste (because honestly none of them taste all that great) or price but on effectiveness and quality.
+I’ve tried many different kinds of sleep teas, and the five listed below are my absolute favorites.
+They are my favorites, not based on taste (because honestly, none of them taste all that great) or on price but on effectiveness and quality.

 I used to really like the Celestial Seasonings sleepy time teas until I discovered a report done on Celestial Seasonings and their parent company Hain Celestial, that found 91 percent of the samples of Celestial Seasonings tea tested contained pesticides in levels that exceed U.S. federal limits.